Grande Histoire du Blues en 100 chansons

 Voici les 100 morceaux les plus célèbres de l’histoire du blues rassemblés par Gérald Aubepart dans l’émission "Closing Time" depuis 1983 sur Radio Primitive à Reims.
 Gérald Aubepart, notre canal historique nous a quittés le 13 septembre 2016.
 Toutes les semaines il postait un standard du blues.
 Voici ce qu’il vous offre, mise à jour en cours pour compléter ses nombreuses découvertes.

-Prodigal Son Wilkins was born in Hernando, Mississippi, 21 miles from Memphis.
-He worked in Memphis during the 1920s at the same time as Furry Lewis, Memphis Minnie (whom he claimed to have tutored).
 His best known songs are "That’s No Way To Get Along" (to which he – an ordained minister since the 1930s – had changed the ’unholy’ words to a biblical theme and since titled it "The Prodigal Son", covered under that title by The Rolling Stones

 »

-Hoodoo Man Blues Sonny first recorded for Bluebird Records in 1937 and his first recording, "Good Morning, School Girl", became a standard.
 Other well-known recordings of his include "Sugar Mama Blues", "Shake the Boogie", "You Better Cut That Out", "Sloppy Drunk", "Early in the Morning" and "Stop Breaking Down" and "Hoodoo Hoodoo" aka "Hoodoo Man Blues

 »

-Dirty Dozens Speckled Red was born Rufus Perryman in Hampton, Georgia.
-He was an American blues and boogie-woogie piano player and singer The lyrics were sung rather than spoken, with its elaborate word play and earthy subject matter, "The Dirty Dozens" is considered in some respects an ancestor to rap music
+The lyrics were sung rather than spoken, with its elaborate word play and earthy subject matter, "The Dirty Dozens" is considered in some respects an ancestor to rap music

 »